jerrykuch/containerized-cassandra-cluster/README.md

    - The above will bring up a 3 node Cassandra cluster.
 You can configure the number of Cassandra containers in [docker-compose.yml](docker-compose.yml)
-   - Cassandra data is stored under `./data/` on the host and preserved even if the cluster is destroyed
+   - Cassandra node data is stored under `./data/` on the host and preserved even if the cluster is destroyed
-   - Cassandra configuration files are under `./etc/`.
+   - Cassandra node configuration files are stored under `./etc/`.
    - Each `./scratch/node_name` directory is mounted as a volume at `/var/lib/scratch` in the named node's container.
 You might find these directories useful for staging data or scripts or as per